 Success Stories to Date Include:

-- Dow Chemical’s use of S-ROI for three planning cycles to measure return to the company on their 10-year sustainability goals.
+- Dow Chemical’s use of S-ROI for three planning cycles to measure the return to the company on their 10-year sustainability goals.
 They estimate that the current goals will return $1 billion in cost savings or new cash flow for the company and will benefit the lives of 1 billion people.

-- An analysis conducted for the Japanese government that showed positive ROI for its support of biogas production as a method of handling plant and animal-based waste products.
+- An analysis conducted for the Japanese government showed positive ROI for its support of biogas production as a method of handling plant and animal-based waste products.

-- A mining company in South Africa that discovered that a relatively modest investment in HIV/AIDS education produced clear net positive ROI for itself and its surrounding communities.
+- A mining company in South Africa discovered that a relatively modest investment in HIV/AIDS education produced clear net positive ROI for itself and its surrounding communities.

 S-ROI goes beyond traditional NPV methods to incorporate uncertain costs and benefits that would otherwise be overlooked.
 This isn’t an attempt to predict the future, but a way of preparing for it, by considering: